loisuzoma/printf/README.md

+This is our first ALX project as a team

 # 0x011 .C Printf
 The aim of the project is to encourage working together as a team and understanding the printf function